Xilinx/mlir-aie/programming_guide/section-2/section-2b/04_Repeat/README.md

 ```

 <img src="./../../../assets/Repeat.png" height="150">

+In this case the repetition is achieved using the Data Movement Accelerator (DMA) of the Object FIFO link's shared tile.

 In particular, the repeat functionality can be used in conjunction with the distribute pattern introduced in the previous section.
 Currently, the repeat value specified for each distribute destination must be the same to ensure functional correctness.
 Additionally, the syntax currently doesn't support both output Object FIFOs with repeat and without at the same time, in the same distribute pattern.
 The code below shows how the two output Object FIFOs of a distribute pattern can be set to each repeat three times:
 ```python